blackmarkt/Udacity-ML/capstone_report_template.md

 <img src="report_images/dist_plots.png" width="800"/>

-From the scatter matrix and table below only hashrate and marketcap seem to exhibit a significant level of collinearity.
+From the scatter matrix and table below only hashrate and marketcap exhibit a significant level  of collinearity at 0.992431.
 There are 3 options when dealing with highly correlated variables:

 1. Reduce variables
 2. Combine them into a single variable
 3. Do nothing

+For this project the decision to remove the marketcap was chosen as highly correlated variable may overstate the effects of a single variable.

-Feature reduction will be addressed later in the project.
-For the first run no features will be removed.
+Further feature reduction will be addressed later in the project.

 <img src="report_images/corr_matrix_plot.png" width="500"/>